KDE/digikam-doc/post_processing/metadata_editor.rst

 Keywords
 ~~~~~~~~

-This view records keywords relevant to the item.
+This view supports editing of keywords relevant to the item.

-The **Use information retrieval words** checkbox allows to edit the keywords list used to define the content.
-Below a text field allows to enter a new keyword, limited to 64 characters.
-Use **Add** button to append the new keyword to the list. **Delete** button removes an entry from the list and **Replace** button changes the current selected item on the list with the edit keyword value.
+The **Use information retrieval words** checkbox allows you to edit the keywords list used to define the content.
+A text field below allows you to enter a new keyword, limited to 64 characters.
+Use the **Add** button to append the new keyword to the list.
+The **Delete** button removes an entry from the list and the **Replace** button changes the current selected item on the list with the edited keyword value.

 .. figure:: images/metadata_editor_iptc_keywords.webp
     :alt: